fossabot/thinx-node-transformer/README.md

 ### Security Note

-This instance must be firewalled on port 7445.
+This instance must be firewalled.
 Must not be accessible except on localhost, where it is expected to execute primitive JavaScript in sandbox.
 Expected to run in Docker.
 Supports outgoing HTTPS.

 ### Roadmap